elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 ### Mobile CPU

-- slow at opening apps even though "i5"
+- Slow at opening apps even though "i5"
-- mobile CPU at the time meant dual core, but worse than the dekstop i3 lol.
+- Mobile CPU at the time meant dual core, but worse than the desktop i3 (LOL)
-- I limited CPU speed to 90% to avoid loud fans and to avoid future battery bloating incidents
+- I limited CPU speed to 90% on WIndows to avoid loud fans and to avoid future battery bloating incidents
-- Over the last 5-6 years, I needed to install (electron-based) software like GitHub Desktop and VSCode which is less efficient
-- I cannot watch twitch at all, which is a 1 year old habit of mine
+- ~~I cannot watch twitch~~ I can confirm Twitch is watchable in 2024 on Fedora KDE.

 Geekbench 5 results are 500 for single core and 590 for multi core.